FOSS4GAcademy/GST101FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 7. Click OK on the Layer Properties window to close and style the Canada layer.

 8. Open Layer Properties for Mexico.
-Make Mexico look the same as Mexico.
+Make Mexico look the same as Canada.
 You can just choose the Custom color you just saved to save time.

 Your map should now look like figure below.